Reading Between the Lines

 Bill Waters is known mainly for his Japanese-style micropoetry (see Tiny Words for examples).
 In addition to found verse, he also writes ekphrastic poetry and very short prose.
 Among his many recent publications are "Rodney Dangerfield Meets Oscar Wilde: A Mashup in (Sort-Of) Triolet Form" (Poetry WTF), "Beam Walking" (Miriam's Well), "The Now and the Not Yet" (The Ekphrastic Review), and an art and poetry chapbook The Luzajic Variations, Bill lives in Pennington, New Jersey, with his wife and three cats.

-*The leading literary magazine for this form is The Found Poetry Review, where you'll find descriptions and examples of the many versions of found poetry.
-Each year they have a National Poetry Month initiative (here are examples from April 2015).
-Of their annual challenges, my favorite has been April 2013's "Pulitzer Remix," when I was one of 85 poets from seven countries posting a found poem a day based on one of 85 Pulitzer Prize-winning novels.
+*For some years The Found Poetry Review was a leader in this form.
+Each year they had a National Poetry Month initiative (here are my examples from April 2015).
+Of their annual challenges, my favorite was April 2013's "Pulitzer Remix," when I was one of 85 poets from seven countries posting a found poem a day based on one of 85 Pulitzer Prize-winning novels.
 My source, Michael Cunningham's The Hours, eventually became Toward the River.